tekperfect/devops-docs/docs/courses/08-Security/lessons/metasploitable-m1.md

 [![Metasploitable Image](metasploitable.png)](https://drive.google.com/file/d/1do0boGVTQmc1SGWFrxyxsGMSh4v9PoUk/view?usp=sharing)

+Run the following command after you extract the metasploitable.vmdk from the zip file.
+Please note you must be in the file with the vmdk file to run the following command.

+`qemu-img convert -O qcow2 -c metasploitable.vmdk metasploitable.qcow2`

 If you want to download additional versions of Metasploitable and set them up in UTM you can go to https://app.vagrantup.com/rapid7 or search for Metasploitable VMDK via google.

 To import the VM in UTM you will need to extract the zip file and follow the following steps.